Carry Forward (Schools)

 - In this policy:

-- ‘State Consolidated Fund’ refers to all money schools receive in the annual School Budget Allocation Report (SBAR), as well as budget adjustments, intercompany journals and sundry tax invoices received throughout the year under Fund 6100.
+- ‘State Consolidated Fund’ refers to all funding schools receive in the annual School Budget Allocation Report (SBAR), as well as budget adjustments, intercompany journals and sundry tax invoices received throughout the year under Fund 6100.

 - ‘Carry forward’ refers to the process of transferring unspent State Consolidated Funds from the end of one school year to the beginning of the following school year.